How I rate

 • A casino’s reputation regarding business practices, security, privacy and customer service.

-Transparency is always the starting point for my review of a casino or sportsbook operator.
-I want to better understand their corporate priorities– whether or not they provide information free for all to see and that they are “putting their money where their mouth is”.
+Transparency is always the starting point for our review of a casino or sportsbook operator.
+We want to better understand their corporate priorities– whether or not they provide information free for all to see and that they are “putting their money where their mouth is”.

 The verdict

-For the reviews I use a 5-Star scale.
+For the reviews we use a 5-Star scale.

 • 1 – Very Bad – Stay Away!